paytm/dj-j-ka-bachcha-field/README.md

 ## Use

-* Add `jkbachcha` in your `INSTALLED_APPS` like
+* Add `jkabachcha` in your `INSTALLED_APPS` like

     ```
     INSTALLED_APPS = (
         ...
-        'jkbachcha',
+        'jkabachcha',
     )
     ```

 * Now import it in your models like

     ```
-    from myghanta.db.fields import JsonField
+    from jkabachcha.db.fields import JsonField
     ```

 * Create fields like